MMcClure11/identicon/README.md

     $ mix deps.get

-- To create an identicon, while in the project directory run:
+To create an identicon, while in the project directory run:

     $ iex -S mix

     $ Identicon.main("string")

-- "string" is the series of characters you want turned into an identicon.
+"string" is the series of characters you want turned into an identicon.
-- In a new terminal in the Identicon directory you can run.
+In a new terminal in the Identicon directory you can run.

     $ open string.png

-- and it will reveal the created identicon.
+and it will bring up the png of the created identicon.

 ## Installation